plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 Error messages contain tokens, some of which can echo back user input.
 For example, "You entered {value}."
 Because these token values may originate from untrusted user input, they must be HTML-encoded before being inserted into the final message to prevent XSS.

 The default `MessageTokenResolverService` does not encode replacement values.
-The implementation below is available in the companion [`building-client-validation-ui.ts`](building-client-validation-ui.ts) file.
+The implementation below is available in the companion [`jivs-simpledom.ts`](jivs-simpledom.ts) file.
 You can use it from that file instead of copying it from this section.

 ```ts
 export function encodeHtml(